How to use Articles

 • The English people in this hotel are very nice. (specific English people)

-4. A or an is used to say what kind of person or thing it is (often with an adjective, or to say it belongs to a particular group).
+1. We use a or an to say what kind of person or thing it is (often with an adjective, or to say it belongs to a particular group).

 • A cat is an animal and a bus is a vehicle.